cpldcpu/USBasp-t/Readme.md

 * USBasp sucessfully compiles for the ATTiny85.
 * micronucleus works as a bootloader
 * USB device is recognized as USBasp and communicates with AVRdude.
-* Actual programming not yet tested due to lack of hardware.
+* Software tested on microUSB hardware.
+Bouth TPI and SPI seem to work.

 Hardware:

 * Revision 0.5 sent to OSH park for pcb manufacturing
 * Update v1.1 done, ready for manufacturing
-*
+* Update 02/08/2013: All parts received, first device built.

 ### Hardware ###